bchareyre/yade-mpi/doc/sphinx/installation.rst

 For building the documentation you should at first execute the command "make install" and then "make doc" to build it.
 The generated files will be stored in your current build directory/doc/sphinx/_build.
-Once again root privileges are necessary for linking.
-Link will be created in /usr/local/share/doc/.
+Once again writing permissions are necessary for installing into /usr/local/share/doc/.

 "make manpage" command generates and moves manpages in a standard place.
 "make check" command executes standard test to check the functionality of compiled program.